ViscousPot/vocode-community/docs/index.md

 Activators let you start a recording quickly and intuitively.
 Whether you're in the app or using a system-wide shortcut, recording your voice has never been easier.

 - **In-App Button** – Start and stop recording with a simple tap.
+- **Volume Button Combination** – Press both volume buttons at once to open a text quick capture dialog, allowing you to enter text as long as the screen is on, even if the device is locked.
-- **Volume Button Combination** – Press both volume buttons at once for a push-to-talk style recording.
+- **Voice Entry** – Hold both volume buttons at once for a push-to-talk style recording.
 The recording stops automatically when you release the buttons.
 - **And more...**

 **We’re especially proud of the volume button combo, making hands-free recording effortless and natural!**